What’s Your Skin Type?

 - More visible lines

-When exposed to drying factors, skin can crack, peel, or become itchy, irritated, or inflamed.
-If your skin is very dry, it can become rough and scaly, especially on the backs of your hands, arms, and legs.
+Your skin can crack, peel, or become itchy, irritated, or inflamed.
+If it’s very dry, it can become rough and scaly, especially on the backs of your hands, arms, and legs.

 Dry skin may be caused or made worse by: